-Links from Eric Jaffe, Edward Hugh, and others.
+Links from Nate Berg, Kelvin Wong, and others.

 While nonprofit firms and governments clearly face different management challenges than private firms, the evidence suggests that sectors like education and health care could also benefit from better management.
 The global management survey has also analyzed the link between management quality and organizational success in these areas, and found that better management is associated with, among other things, higher student test scores, better heart-attack survival rates, and shorter patient wait times.
 Yes, it’s the hospital manager, at least as much as the heart surgeon, who will save your life.

 What’s true in China is also true to a certain extent in other parts of Asia, Africa and Latin America, where new cities are being thrown up essentially from scratch and older ones are becoming megalopolises that dwarf nearly anything in North America or Europe.
 It’s a global shift, but China is definitely the epicenter right now.
 Last year, of the 20 fastest-growing cities in the world, 19 were in China.

 “The million-dollar question in policing right now is whether there are ways to get the benefits of stop-and-frisk without the collateral costs,” said Jens Ludwig, an economist who directs the University of Chicago Crime Lab.
 He found benefits from the tactic — a decline in gunshot injuries — in an experiment with the Pittsburgh police.